dbarrerom/SynthEndoStomachDB/README.md

 ![Pipeline](Pipeline.png)

 ## Download
-The dataset is available to create the
+At the link below you can request access to the database.